top of page

 The verb 'hypnotize' finds its roots in the Greek word 'hypnos,' meaning 'sleep.'
 The term 'hypnos' was the name of the ancient Greek god of sleep.
 The connection between 'hypnos' and inducing a trance-like state or altered consciousness is evident in the way hypnosis often leads individuals into a state resembling sleep, characterized by heightened suggestibility and relaxation.
 The suffix '-ize,' common in English verbs, signifies the act of making or causing something to happen.
 Therefore, when we say 'hypnotize,' we are invoking the influence of the god of sleep, 'hypnos,' in the process of inducing a trance-like state through specific techniques or suggestions, creating a fascinating linguistic link between the ancient Greek concept of sleep and the modern practice of hypnosis.

-Quiz: Find the meaning of hypnotize
+Find the correct meaning of the verb hypnotize:

 Try Again!